 Affordable rental housing

 The city requires housing developers to set aside 15% of their units as affordable or pay into a fund the city uses to develop affordable housing.
 Buyers must be from low-income households and be able to show that they will not be paying more than 35% of their income on housing costs for their new home.
 There are currently no new units for sale.
-To find out about upcoming developments, call 760-602-4600.

 If you or someone you know is in need of immediate housing, please contact a member of the city's Homeless Outreach Team, who can assist with referrals to temporary shelters and other social services.
 The city has a Homeless Response Plan that provides resources, social workers and other support for those experiencing homelessness in our community.